bxffour/aws-bootcamp-cruddur-2023/journal/week2.md

 ```

 * This code will initialize Rollbar in my Flask application and connect it to Flask's signal system, so that any exceptions thrown by the app will be reported to Rollbar.
 I also need to make sure to set the `ROLLBAR_ACCESS_TOKEN` environment variable in my `.env` file or in my deployment environment, so that Rollbar can authenticate my application.

+### Issues
+- I struggled very much with a merge conflict.